|

 separate page)

-1 42157.xx (no kaizhi entry).
+42157.xxx (no kaizhi entry).
 See Qin tunings and Modality in Early Ming Qin Tablature for further information about kaizhi and diaoyi.
-(Return)

-For Yellow Bell mode (黃鐘 48904.1327 yellow bell), slacken 1st and tighten 5th strings each a half step.
-For more details on this mode see Shenpin Wuyi Yi.
-For more on modes in general see
+To tune to Yellow Bell mode (黃鐘 48904.1327 yellow bell), slacken 1st and tighten 5th strings each a half step.

-Kaizhi Lu Shangyi 開指魯商意 is the first entry in the shang mode section of Wenhuitang Qinpu (1596) (QQJC.
-VI. p.194).
-It is rather like a standard shang mode prelude, with
+Kaizhi Lu Shangyi, the first entry in the shang mode section of Wenhuitang Qinpu (1596), is rather like a standard shang mode prelude, with

 lyrics similar to those of other shang modal preludes (see also